 Arrangement of monocotyledonous plant tissue from the outside in.
 The nucleus in large cells and well-developed parts of the pith.
 Xylem and Floem vessels are located next to each other with a large number of cells.
 Part of the root perisicle is in several cells.
 The roots in plants undergo lateral root formation.
 The roots develop cambium.
 The boundary at the tip of the roots and calyphras is clear.

 Stems in monocotyledonous plants do not have hair in epidermal tissue.
-In the hypodermic or lower layer is generally a network of sclerenkim.
-On the size of the carrier file looks different.
+In the hypodermic or lower layer is generally a network of sclerenchyma.
+On the size of the carrier, the file looks different.
 The presence of protoxylem cavities on monocotyledonous rods.
 The transporter file has a protective file sheath protector.
-In the dicotyledonous tissue there is a phloem parenchymal tissue.
-In the stem of monocotyledon plants generally no secondary growth is found
+In the dicotyledonous tissue, there is a phloem parenchymal tissue.
+In the stem of monocotyledon plants generally, no secondary growth is found

 Leaves including isobilateral.
-The vessels in xylem have 2 protoxilem and 2 metaxilem.
+The vessels in xylem have 2 protoxylem and 2 metaxylem.
 Stomata have upper and lower epidermal tissue or amphistomatic.
-On the leaves there are motor fan cells / bulliform cells in the upper epidermal tissue functioning as opening and closing the leaves (curled leaves).
-On the monocotyledon leaf there is a sheath of a transport beam made of sclerenchymal tissue.
+On the leaves, there are motor fan cells / bulliform cells in the upper epidermal tissue functioning as opening and closing the leaves (curled leaves).
+On the monocotyledon leaf, there is a sheath of a transport beam made of sclerenchyma tissue.